-Villa Costanti, residence of the noble family since the mid – sixteenth century, is composed of: on the first floor there is a professional kitchen, living room with fireplace and study; on the second floor there are three double bedrooms and a suite opening onto a large and bright room; and the “Tower”, from which you can enjoy a breathtaking view of Montalcino, Crete Senesi and Val d'Orcia.
+Villa Costanti, residence of the noble family since the mid – sixteenth century, is composed of: on the first floor there is a professional kitchen, living room with fireplace and study; on the second floor there are three double bedrooms and a suite opening onto a large and bright room from which you can enjoy a breathtaking view of Montalcino, Crete Senesi and Val d'Orcia.

 All accommodations are equipped with: